ronakg/runner/README.md

 The `start` action is used to start a new job.
 The following parameters are required for the `start` action.

-  - `path`: The path to the command that should be executed
+  - `command`: Command that needs to be executed including its arguments.
-  - `args`: The arguments to be passed to the command
   - `timeout`: (Optional) Timeout in seconds.
 Defaults to 0 when not provided.
   - `profile`: (Optional) Resource profile. `default` profile is applied when not provided.